Allergies and Sleep

 - Take up the fight against dust mites.
 Every home has dust, leading to dust mites, but there’s no need to let them take over.
 Hit them where they like to hide – your bed and pillows, where they feast on the skin cells you shed during sleep.
 Wash your bedding regularly and, for extra protection, add a mattress protector or encasement.

 - Shower before you slumber.
 Even if you need a shower to get going in the morning, bathing before you hit the sack rinses pollen from your hair and scrubs away dead skin cells.
 And don’t forget to wear clean pajamas.
 Pollen can cling to the fabric of your pajamas, inviting unwanted allergens in your bed.

 - Swap out your chemical scents.
-Air fresheners, most of which contain thousands of chemicals, are a year-round trigger for allergies.
+Air fresheners, which may contain irritating chemicals, are a year-round trigger for allergies.
 Before you douse your house in the aroma of rainwater or a spring meadow, consider the sneeze factor.
-Laundry detergents, especially those with added fragrance, can have the same effect.
-Protect your bedding by washing with a scent-free cleaner.
+Choose diffusers with essential oils or natural spray fresheners.
+Laundry detergents, especially those with added fragrance, can often have the same effect.
+You may consider washing your bedding with a scent-free cleaner.

 - Find the source of your snoring.
 Snoring can be caused by a number of conditions, including allergies.
 Talk to your primary care physician or a sleep specialist to determine if allergies are making you saw logs in your sleep.

 - Shut the windows.
 Letting in fresh air on a hot summer night might be tempting, but an open window makes a clear path for pollen to invade your room.
 If it’s a cooler sleep atmosphere you seek, then address the issue by assessing your bedding and pillows.
 A different choice of fibers can help with air circulation near your face and body.